GHR Healthcare Quick Apply Search Jobs Log In

 Continuously navigating complex behaviors, delivering tailored assistance to students with special needs, and shouldering the emotional weight of their responsibilities can lead to debilitating stress and burnout among these education professionals.

-Many Paras, PCAs, and RBTs have developed personal strategies to manage their mental health effectively.
 Here are some insights and tips from experienced professionals:

 To protect my mental health, I take 30 minutes after I get off and have quiet time to reflect on my day.
 I also will occasionally talk to other RBTs about different strategies to assist with challenging behaviors.”